 How To Nail Your First 90 Days

 The new employee is usually eager to prove herself immediately.
 She bounces between meetings looking for things to do.
 She says yes to every task and does it diligently.
-She does her best to make sure that the wheels are spinning as quickly as possible, as soon as possible.
-In the end, most employees who take this approach to prove that they are top performers only achieve the opposite.
-They get perceived as average performers and the new job becomes just another uphill battle against that perception.
+She does her best to get the wheels spinning as quickly as possible, as soon as possible.
+In the end, most employees who take this approach only cement their junior performance.
+And the new job becomes just another uphill battle against that perception.

 If you’re about to start a new job, keep reading!
 In this article, we’ll go through the 5 things you should do to make your first 90 days a resounding success.